-Scott I. Shaffer is the leader of Grant Thornton’s Forensic and Valuation Services practice in Wisconsin.
+Scott I. Shaffer is the leader of Grant Thornton’s Forensic Advisory Services practice in Wisconsin.
 His case work includes projects related to litigation matters requiring damage computations and forensic accounting experience.

 He has provided expert testimony on numerous occasions for both arbitrations and trials.
 His past litigation assignments have included reconstruction of financial records, lost-profits analysis, and damage claims and supply chain disputes across an array of industries.
 As a Certified Construction Auditor, Shaffer has led construction cost reviews requiring the verification of project costs.
 These reviews entailed contract reviews, interviewing construction team personnel, scrutinizing payment applications, review of budgets and schedules, review of change orders, and scrutinizing the job cost records.
 Other procedures entailed tracing recorded costs from job cost records to various source documentation, reviewing logs, recalculating labor burden rates, recalculating self-owned equipment charge rates, testing for ghost employees and reviewing other areas identified to be at risk for the owner.